grei-ufc/pade/MIGRATION_GUIDE.md

 Practical reading:
 - To align an example with the integrated runtime, the recommended pattern is to call `get_shared_session_id()` when the example logs its session.
+- This also explains the split between the two Hello World examples:
+  - the minimal variant does not exchange ACL messages, so `messages.csv` remains empty;
+  - the logging variant sends one real `INFORM`, so the Sniffer persists it normally.

 ## `pade/core/new_ams.py`